 One thing you need to understand is that you will be notified about a scholarship only when you have applied for one.
 You simply cannot be awarded a scholarship if you never applied for one.
 If you receive an offer for a scholarship you never applied for, there’s a good chance that it is a scam.

 Some scammers will send you a fake check claiming to be your “scholarship check”.
 If this happens, it is important to notify the proper authorities to let them know what’s going on.
 Attempting to cash the check will lead to some financial and even legal headaches.

 Protecting Yourself From A Scholarship Scam:

-You should also consider using something like Cappex to see if the scholarship actually exists.
-Cappex is a website that has a database of a lot of scholarships that are considered legitimate.
+You should also consider using something like “Cappex”, to see if the scholarship actually exists.
+“Cappex” is a website that has a database of tons of pre-existing of scholarships that are considered legitimate.
 In fact, every scholarship that applies to be on the database must undergo a very strict process before being approved for listing.
-If this so-called scholarship is not on the list, then you should err on the side of caution and ignore it.
+If this so-called scholarship is not on the list, then you should be on the side of caution, and ignore it.

 Do you have any experience with being involved in a scholarship scam?
 Do you have any questions concerning this scam review?
 If so, please leave your comments or questions at the bottom of this post, and I will be more than happy to get back to you.
 Thanks again for checking out my post, and good luck with your success online..

 Were you looking for my top, legit work online recommendation instead?